-[7.1 If a Lender receives an application for a drawdwon in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions set forth in each item of Clause 6 are satisfied at the time of the drawdown of the Individual Loan, the Lender shall remit the Individual Loan Amount to the Agent’s Account by [ ] o’clock of the Desired Drawdown Date.
+[7.1 [* In the case of Agent’s Account Drawdown Method] If a Lender receives a request for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions provided for in each item of Clause 6 are satisfied at the time of the drawdown of the Individual Loan, the Lender shall remit the Individual Loan Amount to the Agent’s Account by [ ] o’clock of the Desired Drawdown Date.
 The Individual Loan shall be deemed to have been made by that Lender as of the time that the Agent remits such money to the Syndicate Account.
 Provided, however, that with respect to the drawdown of the Individual Loan in relation to a Refinancing Loan, the Lender shall offset (a) the principal amount of the Outstanding Individual Loan Money in relation to the Refinanced Loan as of the Desired Drawdown Date, and (b) the Individual Loan Amount in relation to the Refinancing Loan, and according to the result thereof, shall treat the drawdown of such Individual Loan as follows.

 (i) If the Individual Loan Amount in relation to the Refinancing Loan exceeds the amount equivalent to the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan:

-If the Lender receives an application for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions set forth in each item of Clause 6 are satisfied at the time of the making of the Individual Loan, the Lender shall remit to the Agent’s Account the amount of the difference between the Individual Loan Amount in relation to the Refinancing Loan and the amount equivalent to the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan by [ ] o’clock of the Desired Drawdown Date.
+If the Lender receives a request for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions provided for in each item of Clause 6 are satisfied at the time of the making of the Individual Loan, the Lender shall remit to the Agent’s Account the amount of the difference between the Individual Loan Amount in relation to the Refinancing Loan and the amount equivalent to the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan by [ ] o’clock of the Desired Drawdown Date.
 The Individual Loan in relation to the Refinancing Loan shall be deemed to have been made in the full Individual Loan Amount as of the time that the Agent transfers such money to the Syndicate Account after withdrawing it from the Agent’s Account.
-Provided, however, that even in the case that the Lender remits the amount of the difference between the Individual Loan Amount and the amount equivalent to the principal of the Outstanding Individual Loan Money to the Syndicate Account, if the interest on the Refinanced Loan is not paid by the Due Time, the Individual Loan in relation to the Refinancing Loan shall be deemed not to have been made.
+Provided, however, that even in the case that the Lender remits the amount of the difference between the Individual Loan Amount and the amount equivalent to the principal of the Outstanding Individual Loan Money to the Syndicate Account, if the interest on the Refinanced Loan and any other money other than the principal is not paid by the Due Time, the Individual Loan in relation to the Refinancing Loan shall be deemed not to have been made, and the Borrower shall immediately return to the Agent the amount remitted to the Syndicate Account on the Desired Drawdown Date and repay the Outstanding Individual Loan Money in relation to the Refinanced Loan.

 (ii) If the Individual Loan Amount in relation to the Refinancing Loan is less than or equal to the amount equivalent to the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan: